100 Gecs

-100 gecs (/ˈwʌn ˈhʌndrəd ˈɡɛks/) is an American musical duo formed in 2015 that consists of Dylan Brady and Laura Les.
-They self-released their debut album, 1000 gecs, in 2019 to positive reviews, followed by a companion remix album, 1000 gecs and the Tree of Clues, in 2020.
-They released their second studio album, 10,000 gecs, in 2023.
+100 Gecs ("One Hundred Gecks") is an American musical duo formed in 2015 that consists of Dylan Brady and Laura Les.
+They self-released their debut album, 1000 Gecs, in 2019 to positive reviews, followed by a companion remix album, 1000 Gecs and the Tree of Clues, in 2020.
+They released their second studio album, 10,000 Gecs, in 2023.
 Their music has been noted for its often chaotic yet catchy mixture of various styles, and has been described as helping to define the hyperpop genre.

 History

 2015–2018: Formation and self-titled EP

 Brady and Les, who lived just miles apart in the St. Louis area (Kirkwood and Webster Groves, respectively), first met during high school at a rodeo.
 However, they first had the idea to collaborate after meeting again at a house party in 2012.
 In the winter of 2015, Les and Brady first produced music together, recording in Laura's Chicago apartment and eventually self-releasing their first EP, 100 gecs, on July 12, 2016.
 The origin of the name "100 gecs" is unclear, as Brady and Les have given several contradictory explanations.
 In various interviews, they have claimed that they saw the name spray painted on a dorm building in Chicago, that Brady and Les saw the words "100" and "gecs" respectively in their dreams one night and decided to combine them, that the name was inspired by a time Les bought one gecko online but was sent a hundred, or that "gec" is an abbreviation for "getting exceptionally calm" or "getting exceptionally cool".